 3- Protection of privacy

-At the end of the day, it’s better to be safe than sorry, speak to a specialised company in your area and inform yourself about these types of insurances.
+At the end of the day, it’s better to be safe than sorry, speak to a specialized company in your area and inform yourself about these types of insurances.

 I repeat myself here, but just like with all the other points raised, the same is true for releases: Do not blindly copy any release agreement you find online, but consult your local attorney.
 The requirements for such releases are very different depending on where you shoot (and where you might want to monetize your images down the track).

 A good way to start is to use one of the “international” release apps.
 I personally use “TopModelRelease” for iPhone and iPad, created by photographer Catherine Hall.
 Not only are all legal texts written by a specialist IP lawyer, but the app also includes the releases in many different languages, which becomes extremely helpful when you travel.